gipsh/aws-epub2kindle/README.md

 sls deploy
 ```

 Now upload compile and upload the lambdas
+but first edit your `services/serverless.yml` and set the parameters for your SMTP server correctly.

 ```bash
 cd services